 The absolute or relative local file system path of the file.
-May contain both $\setminus$ and / as path separators.
+May contain both \setminus and / as file separators.

 force

 Whether to ignore non-existing files (true) or consider it an error (false).

 true if the file was removed, false if it could not be removed because it did not exist and force is enabled.